Move to content

 Your studies will start with an orientation week.
 More information regarding the orientation days will be sent to you during spring 2025.
 Information regarding orientations will also be updated here.

 Orientation includes getting to know people and functions of Centria, IT systems and all kinds of practical information which you will need to be able to start your studies effectively.
-If you have NOT received a residence permit and for this reason you have NOT been able to arrive on campus by the start of the academic year (August 2025), your studies start in hybrid learning mode.
+If you have NOT received a residence permit and for this reason you have NOT been able to arrive on campus by the start of the academic year, your studies start in hybrid learning mode.
 However, you are expected to arrive on campus as soon as you receive your residence permit.
-Hybrid studies are available only until 30 September 2025.
+Hybrid studies are available until the field-specific deadline:

 Please prepare to have the following documents with you: